sohamshinde1937/Fusion-360-AI-tool/README.md

 ## ⚠️ Important Notes

-- **Keep your API key private.** Never commit your real API key to a public repository.
-Consider using an environment variable or a separate untracked config file for production use.
+- **Keep your API key private.** Never commit your real key to a public repository.
 - **Generated code is executed directly** via Python's `exec()`.
 Only use prompts you trust, and review the generated code shown in the result dialog.
+- This version disables SSL certificate verification (`ssl.CERT_NONE`) for the Groq API request to work around Fusion 360's bundled Python environment.
+This reduces transport security — use with awareness, and consider replacing it with a proper certificate bundle if you need stronger guarantees.
-- Results depend on the quality of the AI model's response — complex or ambiguous prompts may produce unexpected geometry.
+- Results depend on the AI model's interpretation of your prompt — be specific about dimensions and layout for best results.

 ---

 ## 🧰 Project Structure

 ```
-AI_Design_Addin/
+AI_Design_Pro/
-├── AI_Design_Addin.py        # Add-in entry point (run/stop)
+├── AI_Design_Pro.py        # Add-in entry point (run/stop)
-├── AI_Design_Addin.manifest  # Fusion 360 add-in manifest
+├── AI_Design_Pro.manifest   # Fusion 360 add-in manifest
-└── commands.py                # Core logic: UI, Groq API calls, code execution
+└── commands.py               # Core logic: UI, helper functions, Groq API calls, execution
 ```

 ---

 ## 🤝 Contributing

 Pull requests, issue reports, and feature suggestions are welcome!
-Feel free to fork the repo and submit improvements.
+Ideas for new helper functions (fillets, patterns, threads, etc.) are especially appreciated.

 ---